 During the financial year 2020-21 pursuant to Section 143(12) of the Companies Act2013 neither the Statutory Auditors nor the Secretarial Auditor of the Bank have reportedany instances of frauds committed in the Bank by its officers or its employees.

 Significant and Material Order Passed by Regulators or Courts or Tribunals Impactingthe Going Concern Status and Operations of the Bank

-During the financial year 2015-16 no significant or material orders were passed by anyRegulator Court or Tribunal against the Bank which could impact its going concern statusand operations.
+During the financial year 2020-21 no significant and/or material order was passed byany Regulator Court or Tribunal against the Bank which could impact its going concernstatus or its future operations.

-Adequacy of Internal Financial Controls Related to Financial Statements
+Adequacy of Internal Financial Controls related to Financial Statements